The early Christians counted on it: a catholic church was the one

 “in the earliest appearances of the word “catholic,” it was used to

 distinguish the church in its geographical wholeness –

-Can you imagine five Christians writing a full length book of 64,000 words – that’s the length of all early Apostolic Fathers’ writings – and using a common adjective in the world (catholic) just one time… and then someone 2,000 years later telling you, “that one adjective was foundational to their doctrine of the church?”
+Can you imagine five Christians writing a full length book of 64,000 words – that’s the length of all early Apostolic Fathers’ writings – and using an adjective commonly used among non-Christians (i.e., “catholic”) just one time… and then someone 2,000 years later spinning it by telling you, “that one adjective was foundational to their doctrine of the church?”

 Well, that’s what the modern catholics of all catholic persuasions claim.
 Somehow, someway, the Apostolic Fathers set the building blocks for what we now know as Catholicism/catholicism.

 OK, finish up your coke and find your way back to your balcony seat.
 The play must go on, for the play’s the thing.